-- In knockout tournament play, or whenever a set cannot end with a draw, a tie-breaking set is played at the end of a match when the score is tied. - 2.
-The duration of a tie-breaking set is 3 minutes. - 3.
+- 1. In knockout tournament play, or whenever a set cannot end with a draw, a tie-breaking set is played at the end of a match when the score is tied. - 2.
+Before the start of the tie-breaking set, a coin toss must be held by the referee between the captains of the teams.
+The winner of the coin toss can pick the side on which their team will play the tie-break set. - 3.
+The duration of a tie-breaking set is 3 minutes. - 4.
 If a winner cannot be determined before or at the end of the tie-breaking set, the match officials will call "sudden death" and the first team to eliminate an opposing player wins the set and therefore the match.